 Lastly, enter your domain name and click next.

-If you’re not using subdomains to send email (ex: marketing.alfredknows.com or email.alfredknows.com), we recommend adding your top-level domain as that gives you the widest access.
-For example, use alfredknows.com as opposed to www.alfredknows.com or app.alfredknows.com.
+If you’re using subdomains to send email (ex: a.alfredknows.com or b.alfredknows.com), we recommend simply adding your root domain (alfredknows.com) as that gives you the access to the root domain and all subdomains.

 Copy TXT Record